Arizona Voters Turn Out for Biden

 “I don’t want to vote for him, but I will,” she said.

-Laura Milkens, a Tucson performance artist and art instructor at a local community college, agreed.
+Laura Milkins, a Tucson performance artist and art instructor at a local community college, agreed.
 She would love to have a more left-leaning government but will accept a more centrist candidate if she must in the general election in November.

 “I’m going to vote.
-I always vote, and I am not going to vote for Donald Trump,” said Milkens, 48.
+I always vote, and I am not going to vote for Donald Trump,” said Milkins, 48.

 Barbara Magee, 68, won’t have to hold her nose to vote for Biden – she’s backed him all along, she said, largely because of his friendship with former President Barack Obama and his experience on the world stage.